brandonmcclure/LD46/dev notes.md

 I need to expand the different types of food you can give, and add some more events that will be a threat to the creature. some extra attributes on the creature would be good as well.
 I think a relationship indicator for you.

 Stretch goals would be to setup some more randomness in which strings are selected/how descriptions are given.
 Also some better css/graphic design.

+# 2020.04.19
+## 4:51 pm
+TODO:
+* change Source code link css to like the home button

+* when displaying the creature name, sometimes it is capital, sometimes it is not.